You Have to Try This Mouthwatering Vegetable Tagine

 - Serve with couscous or bulgur.

 Tagine is traditionally prepared and cooked in a container that has the same name (tagine).
-It’s a dish in terracotta covered with a conical lid; the cooking time is then quite long since it’s done on charcoal.
-Today, many people use a casserole or a pressure cooker, this way it’s faster and the taste is still amazing.
+Due to the traditional terracotta dish, the cooking time is quite long since it’s done on charcoal.
+Today, many people use a casserole or a pressure cooker, this way, it’s faster, and the taste is still amazing.